JuliaSmoothOptimizers/PDENLPModels.jl/README.md

          lvar <= (κ,y,u)  <= uvar
 ```

-We refer to the the repository [PDEOptimizationProblems](https://github.com/tmigot/PDEOptimizationProblems) for examples of problems of different types: calculus of variations, optimal control problem, PDE-constrained problems, and mixed PDE-contrained problems with both function and vector unknowns.
+We refer to the the repository [PDEOptimizationProblems](https://github.com/tmigot/PDEOptimizationProblems) for examples of problems of different types: calculus of variations, optimal control problem, PDE-constrained problems, and mixed PDE-contrained problems with both function and algebraic unknowns.

 ## Installation